How Norway stood up to Putin – and what Canada can learn

 Russia, however, condemned the choice of location as an attempt to “drag” Svalbard “under the wing of the military political bloc”.
 This, it said, violated the “spirit” of the treaty.

-Now, this might seem like a tempest in a teapot, but it is much more than that.
+Now, this might seem like a tempest in a tea cup, but it is much more than that.

 For decades, Norway has followed a policy of engagement and co-operation with Russia, especially in the Arctic.
 This policy has provided significant gains for both countries, including a jointly managed cod fishery in the Barents Sea worth billions of dollars each year.